 While the television cameras and production equipment were provided by the Canadian television network, CFTO, the director was from KENI-TV (now KTUU) and the camera operators were from KTVA channel 11, KIMO (now KYUR) channel 13 and KENI-TV.

-I was the camera operator from KTVA, (I actually won an Emmy for my camera work in the 80's on another TV show) and during this historic broadcast, the director told me to keep my camera focused on a "two shot" of President Nixon and Emperor Hirohito.
+I was the camera operator from KTVA, (I actually won an Emmy for my camera work in the 1980s on another TV show).
+During this historic broadcast, the director told me to keep my camera focused on a “two shot” of President Nixon and Emperor Hirohito.